Product

 Do you require a minimum order size?

 No!
-All our products are sold separately and you may order just one of anything.
+All our products are sold separately, and you may order just one.
 However, we do require a minimum shipping charge.

 What is the minimum freight charge?

-With one exception, all our deliveries are made by FedEx.
-There is a minimum shipping charge of $11.95 for domestic US orders, and $10.50 for delivery addresses in Canada.
-The shipping charge is based on weight and zip code/postal code destination of the order.
+All our deliveries are made by FedEx, except for Freight shipping.
+There is a minimum shipping charge of $15.00 for domestic US & Canadian orders.
+The shipping charge is based on the weight and zip code/postal code destination of the order.

 What is included in your shipping cost?